 - What it’s good for: Any recruitment cycle where plagiarism or answer-sharing is a concern.
 We also have a great task randomizer feature which can further mitigate plagiarism.
 Contact us to find out which is the best solution for you.

 Codility offers out-of-the-box Multiple Choice Questions that test for candidates knowledge around Git, Data Science, Java and the Java-based framework, Spring and more

 - How they're scored: Each Multiple Choice Question set includes 10 questions around the subject that are automatically scored and their result is shown on the candidate report card.

 - What it's good for: When you want to test a candidate's knowledge base on a specific topic quickly and succinctly.

-YOUR CUSTOM LIBRARY:
+YOUR EXCLUSIVE LIBRARY: